Nehdajaleel/COVID-Detection-System/README.md

   - **Normal**
   - **Viral Pneumonia**
 - Powered by a deep learning model (`covid_xray_model.keras`) built using TensorFlow/Keras.

+## 🧪 Sample Test Image

+You can test the model using sample chest X-ray images provided in the `sample_xrays/` folder.

+To test:
+1. Go to the **🩻 X-ray Classifier** tab in the app
+2. Upload one of the sample images:
+   - `covid.jpeg`
+   - `normal.jpg`
+   - `pneumonia.jpeg`

 ### 2. 📊 WHO COVID-19 Global Data Analysis
 - Uses official WHO dataset (`WHO-COVID-19-global-data.csv`)